python-jsonschema/hypothesis-jsonschema/README.md

 #### 0.10.3 - TBA
 - Improved canonicalisation of conflicting `minProperties` and `maxProperties`
+- Explictly reject draft-03 schemata, which are not supported

 #### 0.10.2 - 2020-01-09
 - `enum` schema now shrink to a minimal example rather than the first value listed.